rpy2/rpy2/doc/source/rinterface.rst

    single: initialize R_HOME

 .. note::
-   If calling :func:`initEmbeddedR` returns an error stating that :envvar:`R_HOME` is not defined, you should either have the :program:`R` executable in your path (:envvar:`PATH` on unix-alikes, or :envvar:`Path` on Microsoft Windows) or have the environment variable :envvar:`R_HOME` defined.
+   If calling :func:`initr` returns an error stating that :envvar:`R_HOME` is not defined, you should either have the :program:`R` executable in your path (:envvar:`PATH` on unix-alikes, or :envvar:`Path` on Microsoft Windows) or have the environment variable :envvar:`R_HOME` defined.